-Come and join Oxbridge alumni from all around the world – Australia, New Zealand, USA, Hong Kong, Vanuatu and Fiji for our second long weekend Fiji forum.
-It’s a hugely enjoyable and wildly stimulating long weekend of talks, discussion – and lots of Fijian food, kava and kayaking, diving and dancing.
+Come and join Oxbridge alumni from all around the world – USA, UK, Australia, New Zealand, Hong Kong and Fiji for our second long weekend Fiji forum.
+It’s a hugely enjoyable and wildly stimulating long weekend of talks, discussion – and lots of Fijian food, kava and kayaking, swimming and singing.

-The weekend is being hosted by Oxbridge alumni John and Delia Rothnie-Jones who own Daku Resort.
+The weekend is being hosted by Oxbridge alumni John and Delia Rothnie-Jones who own Daku Resort and are joint Presidents of the Fiji Oxbridge Society.

 John (Cantab) was the founder of the Sydney debating forum, Intelligence Squared; Delia (Oxon) is the former President of the OUS NSW.
 Between them, they have an excellent understanding of the interests of our membership, and will be delivering another stimulating and rewarding gathering.
 (Have a look at the blog about it here.)